This article was originally published in March 2017. It has been revised to reflect more recent research.

 The strength of the approach is that it takes a snapshot of all children who live in a certain area, not just those who have a diagnosis, according to Eric Fombonne, professor of psychiatry at Oregon Health and Science University in Portland.
 But, he notes, relying on school and medical records is not as accurate as assessing a child in person.

 The approach also misses children who have no school or medical records, including some who are home-schooled or live in isolated regions.
 And children within the monitored areas may not be representative of all children in a state.
+Reported prevalence for autism can also vary dramatically between states, probably reflecting varying levels of autism awareness and of services offered.

 Has our definition of autism changed over the years?